linode/apl-docs/docs/for-ops/console/settings/backup.md

 To use Velero to create backups of Persistent Volumes in Linode:

-1. Create a Linode API Token in Linode
+1. Create a Linode API Token in Linode.

-2. Fill in the token and apply changes
+2. Fill in the token and submit changes.

-3. Go to the apps section in the left menu and enable Velero
+3. Go to the apps section in the left menu and enable Velero.